thrightguy/CloudToLocalLLM/scripts/setup/README.md

 2. Check logs with `systemctl status cloudllm-daemon.service`
 3. Monitor Docker containers with `docker-compose ps`

 For more detailed documentation, see the main project README.

+**Note:** As of May 2025, Android and APK build steps are not required for server or web deployment.
+All Docker and deployment scripts have been updated to only build and deploy the web and server components.
+The `docker_android_fix.sh` script and any APK build steps have been removed.
+If you need to build an Android APK, do so locally on your development machine, not on the server or in production Docker builds.